crosshj/experiments/bartok/.NOTES/_scratch.md

 why I keep vscode open
 ======================

-- [ ] cant CRUD/save a file with service worker
 - [ ] service worker flow is not merged to main flow
 - [ ] no search in project / folder